Systems Architecture for Quantum Random Access Memory: Proposed QRAM architecture

 \subsubsection{Stage 2: Data Retrieval}

 We propose a \emph{novel} data-retrieval stage, which, at a high level, performs data compression from the bottom data qubits to the root data qubit in the QRAM.
+First, $M$ classically-controlled gates act on the bottom of the tree to write $\ket{x_i}$ on the data qubits when address $\ket{i}$ is queried.
+Specifically, each data qubit is paired with an ancillary qubit initialized in $\ket{0}$.
+We refer to the two-qubit system of a data qubit and its ancilla as a data node.
+Then, conditioned on $x_i$, a \texttt{SWAP} gate is applied between the two physical qubits in a data node.
+This has the effect of encoding the classical data in a dual-rail encoding, i.e.~$x_i = 0$ (resp.~$x_i = 1$) is encoded as $\ket{10}$ ($\ket{01}$).
+Fig.~\ref{fig:query}(b) shows the resultant state.

-First, $M$ classical controlled gates act on the bottom of the tree to write $\ket{x_i}$ on the data qubits corresponding to address $\ket{i}$.
-Then an array of \texttt{CX} gates creates a GHZ-like state crossing the QRAM for each address entry $\ket{i}$, as shown in Figure~\ref{fig:biasedz}.
-Next, the final data qubit will be copied to the bus qubit, conditioned on the $k$ remaining address qubits, using a \texttt{MCX} gate, as shown in Fig.\ref{fig:circuits}(b).
-After that, the \texttt{CX} array is applied again to uncomputate and disentangle QRAM qubits, returning the QRAM to the state for the next data retrieval stage.
-We can then repeat the data retrieval stage for the next segment/page of the memory, after swapping the new segment into the bottom of the tree.
+Then, an array of \texttt{CX} gates (Figu~\ref{fig:circuits}b) is used to propagate this data up to the root node of the tree, as shown schematically in Fig.~\ref{fig:query}c.
+Next, the data at the root node is copied to the bus qubit, conditioned on the $k$ remaining address qubits, using a \texttt{MCX} gate.
+After that, the \texttt{CX} array is applied again to uncompute and disentangle QRAM qubits, returning the QRAM to the state for the next data retrieval stage (Fig.~\ref{fig:query}d).\ We can then repeat the data retrieval stage for the next segment/page of the memory, after swapping the new segment into the bottom of the tree.
 Crucially, in this new data-retrieval step, the only non-Clifford gate involved is the \texttt{MCX} gate.